 After three years in the Milwaukee Braves organization as pitching coach for the Wichita Braves and Louisville Colonels of the American Association, Wilks’s return to the big leagues as pitching coach of the Cleveland Indians was marred by an ugly incident with pitcher Mudcat Grant.
 Wilks and Grant got into an altercation on September 16 during the singing of the national anthem.xvii Wilks objected to the way Grant altered the song, making reference to lack of freedoms for African Americans.
 In the ensuing argument, Wilks uttered a racial slur after which Grant left the park without permission and was subsequently suspended.
 After serving as pitching coach for the Kansas City Athletics in 1961, Wilks retired from baseball.

-With his wife, Sophie, and their two children, Wilks returned to his adopted hometown of Houston in retirement.
-An avid fisherman and hunter, Wilks gradually drifted away from baseball, though he participated in occasional reunions with the Cardinals and the Houston Buffaloes.
+With his wife, Sophie, and their two adopted children, Wilks returned to his hometown of Houston in retirement.
+An avid fisherman and hunter, Wilks especially enjoyed fishing in West Galveston Bay, where he was also a sought-after guide.
+He gradually drifted away from baseball, though participated in occasional reunions with the Cardinals and the Houston Buffaloes.
+He remained close to teammate Red Munger, who also lived nearby.
+Daughter Jeanie recalled that her father rarely talked about baseball.
+My father “thought a person should be recognized for his character, not their fame,” she said.
 In 1978 Wilks retired from the Harris County Sheriff’s Department.
-After a short illness, he died on August 21, 1989, in Houston at the age of 73.
-He was buried in Forest Park East Cemetery in Webster, Texas.
+After a short battle with pancreatic cancer, he died on August 21, 1989, in Houston at the age of 73.
+His dying wish was to have “Take Me Out to the Ballgame” played at his funeral.
+When the organist was unable to play the song, daughter Jeanie sang it.
+Wilks was buried in Forest Park East Cemetery in Webster, Texas.

 New York Times